vendia/examples/design-patterns/domain-driven-design/pattern4/README.md

 **Step 3:** provide the Uni schema.
 Copy and paste the Uni schema from the schema.json file in the schema folder.

-Make a note of the new ‘CustomerLoyality’ aggregate(a.k.a Root Entity) added to the schema.
+Make a note of the new `CustomerLoyality` aggregate(a.k.a Root Entity) added to the schema.

 ```json
 "CustomerLoyalty": {